tabahi/Phoneme-Converge-SER/Readme.md

 Includes [formantfeatures](https://github.com/tabahi/formantfeatures)  — forked from:
 <https://github.com/tabahi/formantfeatures>

+This code uses Scikit-learn's K-mean and generic classifiers to learn the emotional classification of speech clips.
+First, the formant characteristics [(extracted using formantfeatures)](https://github.com/tabahi/formantfeatures) are used to create cluster's of similar phonemes.
+Then SVM is trained to classify clips' emotions using the phoneme (cluster label) occurence rates as input.

+Version: Origin-2020-05-14-b

 ## SER model training
 Training function `PhonemeSER.Train_model()` uses [K-means clustering (scikit-learn)](https://scikit-learn.org/stable/modules/clustering.html#k-means) to label the similar phonological units as the same phonemes.
 Then phoneme occurrences in whole DB are counted for each clip and occurrence rate is used to train [classifiers](https://scikit-learn.org/stable/modules/svm.html#svm-classification).

 Once the model is trained and saved to a file, it can be tested by passing the testing set to `PhonemeSER.Test_model()`

 ------------